 Working on art and craft activities is a fun way for children to learn how to solve problems and build resilience to overcome obstacles.
 Research has also shown that crafting helps children to relax and can improved wellbeing, as mental health problems continue to rise in the UK.
 According to the Mental Health Foundation, about 1 in 10 children and young adults are now affected.

 The Crafts Council's national Craft Club campaign encourages local communities to set up clubs running creative activities.
 These may benefits children whose schools have cut their arts and crafts budget, those struggling with social anxiety and mental health problems, and other members of the community who want to get involved in local crafting.
-MIND also has information about art and creative therapy sessions which can help some children with emotional and behavioural problems.

 And finally ...